our research

 Our lab dissects behavioral evolution by integrating gene editing with genomics and transcriptomics to identify the genetic changes underlying behavioral divergence across timescales.
 Once candidate genes are identified, we trace their effects to specific neurons and circuits, defining where and when evolutionary modifications occur.

-Using microscopy, molecular tools, and functional assays, we determine how genetic variation reshapes the structure and physiology of homologous neurons to produce new behavioral outputs.
+Using microscopy, molecular tools, and high-throughput functional assays, we determine how genetic variation reshapes the structure and physiology of homologous neurons to produce new behaviors.
 This mechanistic framework connects evolutionary genomics to neural circuit function, revealing how changes in genes alter circuits to shape the pace of behavioral evolution.

 Behavior both evolves and shapes the pace of evolutionary change.
 Using courtship as a model, we examine this reciprocal feedback through field collections across environmental gradients, mechanistic laboratory experiments, and experimental evolution in naturalistic mesocosms.